markphip/devops/guide/PLUGINS.md

   TeamForge to retrieve information about work items, as well as execute any actions you specify in pipelines.
-Either specify a user that has Site Admin privileges in TeamForge, or make sure that this user is added to all of the necessary projects you are going to work with and the user is granted the necessary permissions required to do what you need it to do.
+Either specify a user that has Site Admin privileges in TeamForge, or make sure that this user is added to all of the projects you are going to work with and the user is granted the permissions required to do what you need it to do.
+At minimum, the user will need Read access to your Trackers, but if you make use of any TeamForge actions in your automations, it may also need the permission to update artifacts.
   You might want to have your site admin add this user to the list of users whose passwords do not expire.
 * **URL**: The URL of the TeamForge server.
 This should just be the base URL such as `https://teamforge.example.com/`